Klortho/theme-ncbi/README.md

 gitbook build
 ```

 If you have GitBook / GitHub integration set up correctly, then pushing
 to GitHub will cause GitBook to rebuild the site.

+## Customizing styles or behavior

+FIXME: add description of how to change the styles and JavaScript, by
+overriding template constructs from within this single book's repo.

+## Working on theme-ncbi or ncbi-static-template

+FIXME: Add instructions on how to use `npm link`.